PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   aligned-rank4 decoder;
 - `e0bc280` — centralized simple-alias layout repair and moved all permuted-Conv decoder consumers into the policy owner;
-- the checkpoint carrying this document — centralizes aligned scalar-binary shape reconciliation and removes the now-unused aligned-rank4 and Softmax parser imports from the exporter.
+- `afb5bb5` — centralizes aligned scalar-binary
+  shape reconciliation and removes the now-unused aligned-rank4 and Softmax parser imports from the exporter.

+The current `fb-refactor5` checkpoint centralizes the ordered fallback that repairs aligned binary shapes only when general binary repair made no change and the immediate next statement supplies matching BN, direct-return, or channel-first Resize evidence.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain